LERCAutomation/DataSearches-UserGuide/execute/execute.rst

 - **Overwrite existing table** ...
 Records will be saved to a new combined sites table.
 If a combined sites table already exists it will be deleted first.

+.. raw:: latex

+   \newpage

-Finally, select whether the log file should be cleared before the process runs by checking or unchecking the 'Clear Log File' check-box (:numref:`figCheckBoxesArcGIS`).
+Finally, select whether the log file should be cleared before the process runs by checking or unchecking the 'Clear Log File' check-box (:numref:`figClearLogFileArcGIS`).

 .. _figClearLogFileArcGIS: